cablelabs/snaps-boot/README.md

 interface as enumerated alphabetically by the network device renaming code in the kernel.
 This can be a problem when re-imaging the pod nodes.

-The work around is to connect a monitor to each node and set up the network interface by hand or to reconfigure the PXE section of the `hosts.yaml` file to indicate the interface that the Ubuntu installer is trying to use.
+The workaround is to connect a monitor to each node and set up the network interface by hand or to reconfigure the PXE section of the `hosts.yaml` file to indicate the interface that the Ubuntu installer is trying to use.